bufbuild-ru/docs/blog/speeding-up-with-drafts/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Speeding up development with BSR drafts"
-  tagline: "January 25, 2023"
 ---

+# Speeding up development with BSR drafts

 > Drafts have been superceded by branches.
 For more information please see the [module documentation](/docs/bsr/module/publish/index.md#pushing-with-labels).